Back to Blog

 For home testing, you want a professional inspection that includes air quality readings, not just someone looking around with a flashlight.
 They should check moisture levels, compare indoor air to outdoor air, and definitely check your attic and any areas with plumbing.

-A good home inspection usually runs a few hundred dollars and includes air sampling from multiple rooms, a moisture reading on every wall, and a scoped look at the HVAC, attic, and any space that has ever had a water event.
+A good home inspection usually runs a few hundred to a few thousand dollars and includes air sampling from multiple rooms, a moisture reading on every wall, and a scoped look at the HVAC, attic, and any space that has ever had a water event.
 I tell parents to pay the extra for an inspector who has no financial tie to the remediation company.
 You want the person finding the problem to have zero incentive to soften what it will cost to fix.

 If a professional visit isn't in reach this month, start by keeping a simple symptom log for your child.
 Note the room, the time of day, and what the behavior looked like.
 After two weeks, patterns usually jump off the page.
-That log also becomes the single most useful thing you can hand to a mold-literate physician if you do pursue care later.

 Supporting Your Child's Recovery